eljojo/polar_express/README.md

 ### What can I help with?
-- work on DHL implementation
+- improve couriers implementation
+- implement new couriers
 - write more tests
 - documentation. rdoc?
 - discuss about the structure of the gem. is there space for improvement?